-The Corporate Security Management (CSM) is part of the u-blox quality organization.
+The Corporate Security Management (CSM) team is part of the u-blox Security, Continuity & Risk Management, Lead by the Chief Security Officer (CSO).

 CSM tasks are to ensure the protection of the company against unauthorized access to the company's operations, data and information systems.
-The head of CSM reports to the Executive Committee on a quarterly basis on security issues.
-The Executive Director Quality and Production is responsible for Corporate Security Management.
+The CSO is responsible for Corporate Security Management, and reports to the EC on a quarterly basis on security issues.

 The Board is informed on the status of the actions taken by the Corporate Security Management team at least once a year in a separate agenda point.
-The company's operating, data and IT systems are subject to third-party security audits and security testing. u-blox is in the process of rolling out an ISO27001 certified Information Security Management System (ISMS) and conducts regular information security awareness training for all staff, with further in-depth training for specific roles.
+The company's operating, data and IT systems are subject to third-party security audits and security testing. u-blox has established an ISO27001 certified Information Security Management System (ISMS) and conducts regular information security awareness training for all staff, with further in-depth training for specific roles.

-Cybersecurity is reviewed by the audit committee.
-For details of the activities regarding cybersecurity, please see the ESG report under https://ubx.io/3T0TGde
+Cybersecurity is regularly reviewed by the audit committee.
+For details of the activities regarding cybersecurity, please refer to the Sustainability report under https://ubx.io/41BiGfL